Fred Pfeffer: Later career

 When the Players' League folded after the 1890 season, Pfeffer fell back under contract with Chicago.
 Pfeffer's relationship with Chicago manager Cap Anson had long been strained, and when Anson harshly criticized the Brotherhood of Professional Base-Ball Players (the union responsible for the formation of the Players' League), relations between Pfeffer and Anson deteriorated and the two were not on speaking terms for several years.
 He was traded to the Louisville Colonels in exchange for Jim Canavan before the 1892 season.

 In his first season with the Colonels, he served as player-manager for part of the year, assuming the managerial duties from Jack Chapman.
 Pfeffer played for the hapless squad through the 1895 season.
 Before his final year with the Colonels, Pfeffer had been forced out of the National League when it was discovered that he had been involved in an attempt to revive the American Association the year before.
 A petition was signed by 10,000 fans and the league allowed Pfeffer to return to the Colonels for 1895.

 That year he also led the University of Wisconsin baseball team to a 10–8 win–loss record in his only season as the team's manager, and he coached for Princeton University.
 After playing 11 games with Louisville in 1895, Pfeffer announced that he was retiring.
 He signed with the New York Giants in 1896, where owner Andrew Freedman quickly suspended him, ostensibly for being in poor physical condition.
 Realizing that he was being blacklisted, Pfeffer quit, leading to a protracted legal battle over his pay.
 More than a decade later, a court awarded Pfeffer $680 in back salary.

 Pfeffer re-signed with Chicago for the remainder of the 1896 season.
 He enjoyed significant playing time that year, but he was limited by injuries in 1897, his last year as a major-league player.
 After that, he played semipro baseball in Wisconsin for several years.
 He broke his arm while throwing a ball before the 1902 season, and that ended Pfeffer's playing career for good.
 Pfeffer entered coaching at the minor-league level.
 He managed the Decatur Commodores of the Illinois–Indiana–Iowa League in 1902.
-After a long hiatus from managing, he was one of three men to manage a minor-league team in Pawtucket in 1914.
+After a long hiatus from managing, he was one of three men to manage the Pawtucket Tigers minor-league team of the Colonial League in 1914.